swevm/scaleio-py/README.md

 ## Module status
 Goal is to resemble the ScaleIO API (not in detail) in a Pythonic way.
 Atm ScaleIO-py is in early beta stage and focus will be on getting basic features become stable (especially the to/from object mapping) before adding fancy functionality.
+### None of this code have been tested with any v1.3w builds.
+It may or may not work.
+Open an Issue of you find a problem.

 ## Installation